 Accueil > Actualités ultramarines > Vient de paraître The Global Bourgeoisie.
-The Rise of the Middle Classes (...)
+The Rise of the Middle Classes in (…)

 Vient de paraître The Global Bourgeoisie.
 The Rise of the Middle Classes in the Age of Empire sous la direction de Christof Dejung, David Motadel et Jürgen Osterhammel aux Princeton University Press